jainsloy-git/hi/README.md

 hi.sh is the Linux build and its source code in raw text on one file.

 hi.bat is the Windows build and its source code in raw text on one file.

+a new version (hi_windowed.bat) has been added to the repo, it opens a window that says hi using a temporary vbscript file